muratk5n/thirdwave/en/README.md

 ---

 Republican President HW talked abt the environment during his time.
-This is pre-culture-war days. not surprising...
-Nixon founded the EPA
+This is pre-culture-war days.

 \#theCampaignAgainstClimate